 - Ph.D.
 Engineering Science, 2010, Oxford University

-Our Research Program: We study the response of ecological communities to environmental variations through the lens of the structural stability of feasible dynamical systems.
+Our Research Program: We study the tolerance and response of ecological communities to environmental variations through the lens of structural stability.

 - Estimating the effect of the reorganization of interactions on the adaptability of species to changing environments.